michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/algorithms.md

 Idea: By using [OpenCV Tracker](https://learnopencv.com/object-tracking-using-opencv-cpp-python/), we can determine the relative movements in a static camera setup and map them into Funscript actions using simple signal processing.

-The Algorithm is implemented for 3D Side-By-Side VR Videos.
-Some parameter are currently hard coded.
-It should be possible to expand the functionality to 2D Videos by changing the code, with the following limitations.

 ### Limitations

 - Static camera setup